MetaMask/metamask-docs/docs/guide/mobile-best-practices.md

 # Android

-1. Open MetaMask Mobile in an Android emulator or Android device
+1. Open MetaMask Mobile in an Android emulator or Android device.
-2. Open Google Chrome's DevTools --> Menu (3 dots) --> More tools --> Remote devices
+2. Open Google Chrome's DevTools --> Menu (3 dots) --> More tools --> Remote devices.
+You may also navigate to `chrome://inspect` from Chrome to display the list of available devices for debugging.
-3. Select your device on the left and click "Inspect" on the browser contents you'd like to inspect
+3. Select your device on the left and click "Inspect" on the browser contents you'd like to inspect.

 ::: Tip
 When debugging on a physical device you must enable USB debugging in your device's settings: